Regular septic tank pumping

 Protect Your Home with Septic Tank Pumping

 Enjoy the many benefits of septic tank pumping by scheduling a service appointment today.
-Honey-Wagon is a septic repair and maintenance company that services Miami, Wyandotte, and Johnson counties in Kansas as well as Jackson and Cass in Missouri.
+Honey-Wagon is a septic maintenance company that services Miami, Wyandotte, and Johnson counties in Kansas as well as Jackson and Cass in Missouri.
 We offer septic tank pumping and inspections to protect your home from an expensive, hazardous emergency.

 today at (913) 681-3563 or (816) 525-5100 to request an estimate!